N connector: Impedance options

 The N connector follows MIL-STD-348, a standard defined by the US military, and comes in 50 and 75 ohm versions.
 The 50 ohm version is widely used in the infrastructure of land mobile, wireless data, paging and cellular systems.
 The 75 ohm version is primarily used in the infrastructure of cable television systems.
 Connecting these two different types of connectors to each other can lead to damage, and/or intermittent operation due to the difference in diameter of the center pin.

 Unfortunately, many type N connectors are not labeled, and it can be difficult to prevent this situation in a mixed impedance environment.
 The situation is further complicated by some makers of 75 ohm sockets designing them with enough spring yield to accept the larger 50 ohm pin without irreversible damage, while others do not.
 In general a 50 ohm socket is not damaged by a 75 ohm pin, but the loose fit means the contact quality is not guaranteed; this can cause poor or intermittent operation, with the thin 75 ohm male pin only barely mating with the larger 50 ohm socket in the female.

 The 50 ohm type N connector is favored in microwave applications and microwave instrumentation, such as spectrum analyzers.
-50 Ω N connectors are also commonly used on amateur radio devices (e.g., transceivers) operating in UHF bands.
+50 ohm N connectors are also commonly used on amateur radio devices (e.g., transceivers) operating in UHF bands.

 Variations

 SnapN

 SnapN was originally designed by Rosenberger Hochfrequenztechnik in 2006 and is a quick locking replacement for the threaded interface of the widely applied Type N connector.
-Though part of the Quick Lock Formula Alliance (QLF), engineers at Rosenberger independently designed the SnapN in order to correct the performance problems of QLF’s version of the quick lock N connector, QN.
-This design achieves better electronic performance because, unlike the QN, this new version maintains the basic structural parameters of the original Type N in which the inner dimensions of the outer conductor are 7.00 mm, and the inner conductor’s outer dimensions are 3.04 mm.
+Though part of the Quick Lock Formula Alliance (QLF), engineers at Rosenberger independently designed the SnapN in order to correct the performance problems of QLF's version of the quick lock N connector, QN.
+This design achieves better electronic performance because, unlike the QN, this new version maintains the basic structural parameters of the original Type N in which the inner dimensions of the outer conductor are 7.00 mm, and the inner conductor's outer dimensions are 3.04 mm.
 A male N-connector can plug into a female SnapN.